DrLex0/quake-frogbots/README.md

    - print more info next to goal and zone, like coordinates and marker type;
    - print paths going out and coming into active marker (including special modes).
 4. Made _shootable doors_ work across more maps than only _dm6_ (I kept the `dm6_door` name for the sake of legacy and because it's a good example).
 Works with both horizontal and vertical doors.
+5. Added _precision jump mode_ for paths.
+This allows bots to navigate small steps much more reliably.
+The ordinary ledge jump mode does not work well for this, they would often jump around way too erratically.
+I applied this to the yellow armor zone of `e1m2`, it works really well.

 Planned:
 - Add Trinca's waypoints… and perhaps some new ones.